-In the morning you'll leave Bilbao for San Sebastian.
-While it's only an hour drive from one city to the other, the Basque coast is too stunning to rush.
-We've therefore turned this journey into a full-day tour that begins when you meet a personal driver/guide and head off from Bilbao for the wild Cantabrian Coast.
+In the morning, you'll leave Bilbao for San Sebastián.
+While it's only an hour's drive from one city to the other, the Basque coast is too stunning to rush.
+Start your full-day tour by meeting your driver/guide and head off from Bilbao for the wild Cantabrian Coast.

-At the edge of Old Town is the iconic San Sebastian City Hall.
-Constructed in 1887, it used to be the Gran Casino during the Belle Époque period until it was closed in 1924.
+At the edge of Old Town is the iconic San Sebastián City Hall.
+Constructed in 1887, it was the Gran Casino during the Belle Époque period until it was closed in 1924.
 The building still overlooks the bay, where an elegant promenade with railings and street lamps runs along the crescent-shaped La Concha Beach.

 It's time to say farewell to Spain!
-Depending on the time of your flight or train reservation, squeeze in one more morning of sight-seeing, perhaps picking up some last-minute souvenirs.
-At the designated time you will be picked up at your hotel and transferred to the airport or rail station for your departure onwards.
+Depending on the time of your flight or train reservation, squeeze in one more morning of sightseeing, perhaps picking up some last-minute souvenirs.
+At the designated time, you'll be picked up at your hotel and transferred to the airport or rail station for your departure onward.